shwetaneginhal/llms-playground/README.md

 ## Sections:

 * **RAG:** RAG pipeline for an FAQ dataset.
 Used two types of searches: minsearch (similar to Elasticsearch) and SQLite search.
 The former one has to be loaded for every restart and is in-memory.
 The later one is loaded once (eg. faq.db) and this separates ingestion from querying.

+(* in progress *)

 ### Setting up the GitHub Token for LLM Access

-Follow these steps to securely configure your environment and access the GitHub-hosted models:

 1. **Generate a Token:** Get a classic PAT (Personal Access Token) from your GitHub account developer settings.
 2. **Secure the Token:** Save it in a `.env` file or another secure location on your local machine.